 Our office is in Fishers, Indiana, in Hamilton County, on the northeast side of the Indianapolis – Marion County metropolitan area.
 We are conveniently located in Fishers Office Suites, in the Nickel Plate District of the Town Center.
 Less than half a mile from the 116th Street exit of Interstate 69, our office is easily accessible from Noblesville, Carmel, Anderson, Geist, and surrounding areas.
 However, we serve clients from all over Indiana.

 Do you think your business is too small to need legal services, or that you can't afford legal advice?
 Most of our business clients are small businesses, and we understand that money is sometimes tight, especially when they are just starting up.
-However, as we often tell our clients, we believe that every business needs at least three professional advisors: a lawyer, a certified public accountant, and an insurance broker.
+However, as we often tell our clients, we believe that every business needs at least three professional advisors: a certified public accountant, an insurance broker, and, of course, an attorney experienced in working with businesses.
 We like to think that we understand the needs of small businesses, in part because we happen to be a small business ourselves, and we believe it is not only prudent but also good business to start out with a sound legal foundation and to stay that way.
 Our Business Law Division can help with:

 - Limited Liability Companies